 Public school funding is allocated to schools based on the learning needs of students and school characteristics.

-The student-centred funding model, introduced in 2015, and one line budgets is a fair, responsive, flexible and transparent way of resourcing public schools across Western Australia.
-This mechanism delivers funding to schools for each student enrolled and additional funding for students needing extra support.
+The new model is fair, responsive, flexible and transparent.
+It delivers funding for each student enrolled and additional funding for students needing extra support.

 For example, additional funding is provided for small and isolated schools, Aboriginal children, children facing social disadvantage, children with English as a second language and children with disability.